If you’re like most business owners, you probably feel like marketing your business is a never-ending task.

 - a demographics survey

 The next time you find yourself with an hour to kill, pull up this post and choose a couple of items you can knock off the list.
-While some marketing tasks will take much longer than an hour, I hope this post has shown you that there are many that you can complete more quickly than you think!
+While some marketing tasks will take much longer than an hour, I hope this post has shown you that there are many marketing activities that you can complete more quickly than you think!